rizuchaa/travel-analysis/README.md

 # travel-analysis
-This project will be focusing on managing the information on Travel Insurance dataset from kaggle
+This project will be focusing on managing the information on Travel Insurance dataset from kaggle <br>
+contributed by Zahier Nasrudin @mhdzahier